B3rndK/C64Neo6502/README.md

 ### Build
 Building this emulator is straightforward.
-Create (mkdir) and then cd to a **build** subfolder, then run `cmake ..` Please see the `CMakeLists.txt` file in case you do not want Simon's Basic support.
+Create (mkdir) and then cd to a **build** subfolder, then run `cmake ..` Please see the `CMakeLists.txt` file in case you do not want Simon's Basic or monitor support.
 You can simply remove `_SIMONS_BASIC` from the compile definition list.

 ## ROMs
 Due to copyright reasons, I cannot include the C-64 bios files "basic", "kernal" and "chargen".
 So please use e.g. the tool "bin2hdr" from Veselin Sladkov [Reload-Emulator](https://github.com/vsladkov/reload-emulator)) to convert your C-64 rom files to